BrunoTeixeira1996/waiw/README.md

 - [X] Insert dummy data into the db
 - [X] Build css and html base
 - [X] Use dummy data to check if backend and frontend are communicating
+- [X] Connect with go into db
+- [X] Visualize data from db in website

 ## Useful stuff